handshake-org/goosig/README.md

 // `s_prime` is the seed for the `s` scalar. let [s_prime, C1] = goo.challenge(pub);

+// At this point, C1 is inserted into a public
+// merkle tree and added to the HNS consensus rules.

 // Encrypt s_prime and C1 to user's pubkey.
 const ct = goo.encrypt(s_prime, C1, pub);